 Date-Time Stamp - The date-time stamp is an attribute named timePoint with a single (string) value.
-For gridded (regular, ungeorectified, and TINs: dataCodingFormat = 2, 3, or 7), the time stamp is the time of validity for all points in the grid.
-For a time series at fixed stations (dataCodingFormat = 1), the time stamp is valid for all stations in that Value group.
+For gridded data the time stamp is the time of validity for all points in the grid.

-Value Arrays - The height and trend values (waterLevelHeight and waterLevelTrend) are stored in arrays named values, with a prescribed number of rows (numROWS) and, if two-dimensional, columns (numCOLS).
+Value Arrays - The height, trend and local uncertainty values (waterLevelHeight, waterLevelTrend and uncertainty) are stored in arrays named values, with a prescribed number of rows (numROWS) and, if two-dimensional, columns (numCOLS).

-For a time series of fixed stations (dataCodingFormat = 1 and 8), the height and trend values will be for times in the series as determined by the starting date-time and the data time interval.
-If the time intervals are non-uniform (only for dataCodingFormat = 8), then the time for each height and trend value is given by waterLevelTime.

-For a regular grid (dataCodingFormat = 2), the height and trend values will be for each point in the grid, the data array values is two-dimensional, and the time for all points in the grid is given by the date-time stamp.
+For a regular grid (dataCodingFormat = 2), the height, trend and (local) uncertainty values will be for each point in the grid, the data array values is two-dimensional, and the time for all points in the grid is given by the date-time stamp.

-For an ungeorectified grid and TINs (dataCodingFormat = 3 and 7, respectively), the height and trend values will be for each point in the grid, the data array values is one-dimensional, and the time for all points in the grid is given by the date-time stamp.

 Conditional geography group (Positioning)

 The group named Positioning contains all the locations (longitude and latitude values) that have associated data values.
-This group has no attributes.
-In S-104, this group is present in the data product only for dataCodingFormat values of 1, 3, 7, or 8.

-The geographic values are stored in the single, one-dimensional compound array named geometryValues, of size numPOS.
-Each element in the compound array geometryValues contains the pair of float values (longitude, latitude).
-The value of numPOS and the interpretation of the kinds of locations depends on the dataCodingFormat as well.
-The values and number of stations (respectively) for each data type are explained in Table 10-4.

-For dataCodingFormat = 7 (TIN), the Positioning group also contains the required triangles and optional adjacency arrays.
-Each row in the triangles array encodes a triangle as the indexes of 3 coordinates in the geometryValues dataset.
-Each row in the adjacency array encodes the triangles adjacent to any given triangle by specifying their indexes in the triangles dataset.
-Elements for edges without adjacent triangles are filled with the value -1.
-See S-100 Table 10c-16 for the encoding format.
-S-100 Part 8 (Clause 8-6.2.7) explains the structure of TINs and their use for describing coverage data.
+This group has no attributes..

 For dataCodingFormat = 2 (regular grid), location data for grid points can be computed from the grid origin and number of grid points in each dimension, which are encoded as HDF5 attributes.
 The attribute numPOS is not needed since the grid data is stored as a two-dimensional array with the number of rows and columns given by the numbers of grid points in each dimension.
 See S-100 Part 10c, clause 10c-9.3 for more information.

 NOTE: the variable names in this Group (longitude, latitude) must match in case and spelling those in axisNames.